Involutive bordered Floer homology: Introduction

 To give an algorithm to compute $\HFIa(Y)$ we restrict to the case that the $\HD_i$ come from a Heegaard splitting of $Y$.
 As discussed above, we can compute $\CFAa(\HD_0)$ and $\CFDa(\HD_1)$ in this case.
 Further, the diagrams $\AZ$ and $\bAZ$ are nice (both in the technical and colloquial sense) and so it is routine to compute $\CFDAa(\AZ)$ and $\CFDAa(\bAZ)$.
 We write down these bimodules explicitly in Section~\ref{sec:AZ}.
-To compute $\HFIa(Y)$ it remains to compute the maps $\Omega$ and $\Psi$.
-It turns out that both are determined by the fact that they are the unique graded homotopy equivalences of the desired form; this is explained in Section~\ref{sec:rigid} (Lemmas~\ref{lem:HB-rigid} and~\ref{lem:MCG-rigid}).
-(These rigidity results were first observed in unpublished work of Ozsv\'ath, Thurston, and the second author, and parallel results in Khovanov homology\cite{Khovanov06:cobordism}.)
+To compute $\HFIa(Y)$ it remains to compute the maps $\Omega=\Omega_2\circ\Omega_1$ and $\Psi=\Psi_0\DT\Psi_1$.
+It turns out that both are determined by being the unique graded homotopy equivalences of the desired form; this is explained in Section~\ref{sec:rigid} (Lemmas~\ref{lem:HB-rigid} and~\ref{lem:MCG-rigid}).
+In particular, one never needs to compute $\CFDAa(\Id_{\PMC})$.
+(These rigidity results were first observed in unpublished work of Ozsv\'ath, Thurston, and the second author, and parallel results in Khovanov homology \cite{Khovanov06:cobordism}.)

 An arguably even nicer description of $\iota$, in terms of morphisms complexes, is given in Section~\ref{sec:hom-pair}.